apdcode/RepData_PeerAssessment1/PA1_template.md

 ## 4:     0 2012-10-01       15   weekday
 ## 5:     0 2012-10-01       20   weekday
 ```
+The table above shows how the new variable is added to the imputed data set..

 ### 5.2 - Make a panel plot